ff0000/red-fab-deploy2/README.markdown

-# red-fab-deploy: django deployment tool
+# red-fab-deploy2: Django deployment tool

-*red-fab-deploy* is a collection of [Fabric](http://www.fabfile.org/) scripts for deploying and managing projects created at RED.
+*red-fab-deploy2* is a collection of [Fabric](http://www.fabfile.org/) scripts for deploying and managing projects created at RED.
 License is MIT.

 This project is specifically targeted at deploying websites built using